CSC493-Computing-Design-Practicum/2023-fall-project-Jarinetheengenier/vision.scope.md

 Author name: Jarine Fietsop
-Acknowledgments: Deanna Wilborn, Joy Mirembe Preliminary Software Requirements Specifications (SRS) Once you have defined your vision and scope a bit more, now we go into more details about WHAT is needed.
+Acknowledgments: Deanna Wilborn, Joy Mirembe Preliminary Software Requirements Specifications (SRS) Once you have defined your vision and scope a bit more, we go into more detail about WHAT is needed.

 What is an SRS document?
 A Software Requirements Specification (SRS) is a written understanding of system requirements prior to any actual design or implementation work.
-The SRS document states in precise and explicit language those functions and capabilities a software system must provide, and any required constraints which the system must follow.
+The SRS document states in precise and explicit language those functions and capabilities a software system must provide and any required constraints which the system must follow.
 An SRS contains functional and nonfunctional requirements only, rather than design ideas.

 Functional requirements
 The website is supposed to be user-friendly with a high level of usability.
 I would like the users to have the same experience they have when purchasing